Ricette di Sicilia

 📦 Storage

-- • Warm them briefly in the oven before serving to restore their crunch.
+- • Warm them gently in the oven before serving to restore their original crispness.

-- • Avoid freezing as it can spoil the creamy filling's texture.
+- • Avoid freezing the iris as this can spoil the creamy filling and delicate texture of the dough.

 🍷 Pairing